Recycled Lanterns from Block Pallets – Quick and Easy

 Not only are these pallet block lanterns easy to make; you don’t need any special tools either, just an old oil lantern burner, sandpaper, paint or stain, and some pallet blocks.

-How to make pallet block lanterns
+How to make lanterns from recycled pallet blocks

 Start by taking the lantern apart.
 We’ll be using the handle, that metal bit where the wick comes through, and the glass chimney (not pictured below).